eschao/android-PageFlip/README.md

     mPageFlip.setShadowWidthOfFoldBase(5, 40, 0.4f);
   ```

-#### 12. Duration of flip animation
+#### 12. Duration of flip animating

-  You can give a duration for flip animation when you call **onFingerUp** function to handle the finger up event.
+  You can give a duration for flip animating when you call **onFingerUp** function to handle the finger up event.

   Example:
   ```java